 The crate and wheels (reclaimed wheels) are two separate pieces bought at different times.
 They work well together, don’t they?

 The Welcome wreath is a treasured find from our time in Florida.
 The balsam fir tree is so nice I thought I would leave it natural.
 It looks great in the “wagon”.Do you like red poinsettias?
 The past few years I purchased white and pink ones….going traditional this time.
 That w raps up Christmas porch 2014….

 Porch Decorations: Vintage Christmas from a Junker at Heart – 2015

 Welcome to my Merry Christmas Front Porch!
-It is similar to last years with a few shakeups.
-The shutters are black instead of white and I added the rusty wagon to the display.
+It is similar to last year, with a few shakeups.
+The shutters are black instead of white, and I added the rusty wagon to the display.

-I apparently didn’t have a whole lot to say about the porch decor in 2015 so there are pictures to look at but very little text.
+I apparently didn’t have much to say about the porch decor in 2015, so there are pictures to look at but very little text.

 The red poinsettias really pop against those black shutters.

 I found the rusty wagon at a thrift/flea market shop and I still have it.
 It makes a really great display.

 The pink poinsettias were calling my name this year too.
 Pink is one of my favorite colors.

 This plant was a mixture of red and pink.